 3. You WILL need a copy of the PHB

-Sure, you can use the SRD or Download the PHB PDF or borrow a book from a friend… but unless your group uses a lot of technology at the table, having a physical book is going to be your best bet.
+Sure, you can use the SRD or borrow a book from a friend… but unless your group uses a lot of technology at the table, having a physical book is going to be your best bet.
 You’ll spend enough time using the book that it’ll be worth the money in the long run.
 Players don’t really need the Dungeon Master’s Guide or Monster Manual (unless you’re going to be a DM) but there are additional race and class options in some of the extended books as well.
 If you intend to play a race or class in those books, you’ll probably want a copy.

 4. Dice superstition is normal

 Everyone starts D&D with a pretty firm grip on the statistics of chance and how it works, but once you’ve played for a while, that’ll all go down the drain.
 Statistics are all well and good, but once you see the same dice roll three 20s in a row or spend an entire session rolling nothing above a 5, a little superstition is natural and normal.
 Just embrace it.
 And, while you’re at it, get a couple dice sets so you can switch between them.
 It sounds silly, but trust me when I say you’re going to want to have a backup set for those days when the dice really are trying to kill you.